Realme Narzo 60 price in Pakistan & detailed

 Realme is set to launch the Narzo 60 series soon, and it’s expected to be their most advanced lineup to date.

+The device has a 6.43-inch super AMOLED capacitive touchscreen display with a resolution of 1080 x 2412 pixels and a refresh rate of 90 Hz.

-It comes with 6 or 8 GB of RAM and 64 or 128 GB of internal storage space.
+The smartphone includes 6 or 8 GB of RAM and 64 or 128 GB of built-in storage space.

-The gadget has a 6.43-inch super AMOLED capacitive touchscreen display with a resolution of 1080 x 2412 pixels and a refresh rate of 90 Hz.
-It is run by Realme UI 4.0, an operating system based on Android 13.
-The gadget is powered by a 5000 mAh battery with support fast charging at 33 W.
+The phone is powered by a 5000 mAh battery with support for fast charging at 33 W.

 Realme Narzo 60 price in Pakistan